David-A-DavidD/Tree/README.md

 # Tree
 Software Quality Assurance

-*Note: If repository cannot be cloned, download the repo as a .zip
+*Note: If repository cannot be cloned, download the repo as a .zip.
+There seems to be some issues converting files when cloning on Windows.
+Mac works fine.